jmettraux/5town/out/creatures/Centipede__Giant.md

 ## Attacks

-***Bite.*** +3 (Stab 2 DEX +1), reach 5ft\_1.5m\_1sq, one creature.
+***Bite*** +3 (Stab 2 DEX +1), reach 5ft\_1.5m\_1sq, one creature.
 Hit: 1d4+1 piercing damage, and the target must succeed on a DC 11 Constitution saving throw or take 10 (3d6) poison damage.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.